What is Yaupon?

 - Yaupon comes from the plant Ilex vomitoria instead of Camellia sinensis, from which many traditional varieties of tea come.

 - Tea has tannins, yaupon does not.
-So you can steep multiple times without your drink growing bitter or astringent.
+So you can steep the same leaves multiple times without your drink growing bitter or astringent.

 - Yaupon is full of antioxidants - even more than green tea after processing!